-Nothing required, but I strongly suggest that you acquire Bevington, third edition.
-Taylor's book is better written, but less rigorous; you might use that as a supplemental resource.
+Nothing required, but I strongly suggest that you acquire Bevington ("Data reducction and error analysis for the physical sciences"), third edition.
+You also might find Taylor ("An introduction to error analysis: The study of uncertainties in physical measurements") useful.
+Taylor's book is better written, but less rigorous; Bevington is more rigorous, but harder to understand.
 Other resources may be useful as the course goes on.